“Dearly beloved,

 Don’t Shoot Me I’m Only The Piano Player

-At No.1, on the “The Top 50 U.K. Albums Chart” on my 1st Birthday, is Elton John with “Don’t Shoot Me I’m Only The Piano Player”.
+At No.1, on the “The Top 50 U.K. Albums Chart”, the week of my 1st Birthday, is Elton John with “Don’t Shoot Me I’m Only The Piano Player”.

 I’ve actually got this album.

-This is the one that had the hits ‘Daniel’, (currently featuring in the U.K. Singles Chart) which I used to hear all the time at one point in the late ‘80’s onwards, and ‘Crocodile Rock’ which I used to think was a bit cheesy.
-It’s gained more respect for me since then.
+This is the one that had the hits ‘Daniel’, (which was currently featuring in the U.K. Singles Chart in this same featured week) which I used to hear all the time at one point or other in the late ‘80’s onwards, and ‘Crocodile Rock’ which I used to think was a bit cheesy.
+It’s all gained more respect from me since then.

 I think it will get played a bit more in the future…